aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/tutorials/training_llama2_tp_pp_ptl.rst

    cd ~/examples/llama2_lightning
    python3 get_dataset.py --llama-version 2  # currently we only support Llama-2 models

-`Note:` In case you see an error of the following form when downloading data: ``huggingface_hub.utils._validators.HFValidationError: Repo id must be in the form 'repo_name' or 'namespace/repo_name': '/home/ubuntu/examples/llama2_lightning'.
+``Note``: In case you see an error of the following form when downloading data: ``huggingface_hub.utils._validators.HFValidationError: Repo id must be in the form 'repo_name' or 'namespace/repo_name': '/home/ubuntu/examples/llama2_lightning'.
 Use `repo_type` argument if needed.``
 This could be because of a stale cache.
 Try deleting the cache using:

 .. code:: ipython3